suburbanpuma/nnsvs-en-es-jp-trisupport/README.md

 | Sin Nombre | Cursive  | C       |
 | ES-F-01    | Falsetto | F       |
 | ES-F-01    | Musical  | M       |

+## Neat Stuff:
+Due to the support of both English and Spanish phonemes, this HED is indirectly compatible with Catalan.